Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Tech Stats and Trends

-- This season, the Yellow Jackets have won ATS in each of their two games as an underdog of 10.5 points or more.
+- Georgia Tech has played eight games, with three wins against the spread.

-- Georgia Tech's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- The Yellow Jackets have always covered the spread this year when underdogs by 10 points or more.

-- The Yellow Jackets average 28.5 points per game, comparable to the 30.5 the Hurricanes surrender.
+- Georgia Tech's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 30.5 points.
+- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it records more than 30.5 points.

-- The Yellow Jackets rack up 419 yards per game, just 4.2 more than the 414.8 the Hurricanes allow.
+- The Yellow Jackets average 419 yards per game, just 4.2 more than the 414.8 the Hurricanes allow.

-- In games that Georgia Tech totals over 414.8 yards, the team is 0-4 against the spread and 1-3 overall.
+- When Georgia Tech totals more than 414.8 yards, the team is 0-4 against the spread and 1-3 overall.

-- The Yellow Jackets have turned the ball over nine times this season, two more turnovers than the Hurricanes have forced (7).
+- The Yellow Jackets have turned the ball over two more times (9 total) than the Hurricanes have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.